 The main thing I love about Candace’s book is how she defines personal style in relation to nurturing your soul, cultivating yourself and growing as a human being.
 This is a view I fully share, and I felt like her book is definitely a style & fashion must-read!

-My top 5 books for a great start into the study of your personal style.
-Whether you’re looking for actual applicable information, or you’re just interested in a good read that caters to your love of fashion and style, I’m sure at least one of these books will be perfect for you!
+Whether you’re looking for actual applicable information, or you’re just interested in a good read that caters to your love of fashion and style, I’m sure at least one of these books will be perfect for you.

 I’m of course curious to hear if you have any favorite reads that have inspired the way you view, grow and own your personal style!
 If you do, share them with a fellow book lover in the comments below 🙂

 P.S.: If you haven’t by now, make sure you join The Style Club to receive your free personal style printables and get the most stylish updates directly in your Inbox!